At a glance – our asset class views

 Please be aware that there are risks in simply implementing these views into a portfolio without carefully considering the dynamic nature of the environment, how changes impact each asset class and the unique needs of each client.

-While our long-term real return assumptions are derived assuming that markets are in equilibrium, we do not believe that is the case all the time.
-We therefore take views (tactically over/underweight) on relative asset class performance over three to twelve months, specifically ignoring shorter term noise, and not relying on long-term expectations i.e. we need to see the catalyst for the relative performance.
+While our long-term real return assumptions are derived assuming that markets are in equilibrium, we do not believe that this is the case all the time.
+We therefore take views (tactically over/underweight) on relative asset class performance over three to 12 months, specifically ignoring shorter-term noise and not relying on long-term expectations i.e. we need to see the catalyst for the relative performance.

 Domestic asset classes

 - South African equities showed remarkable resilience in the first quarter, with the FTSE/JSE Capped SWIX Index returning 6.7%.
 Resources returned 19.1%, financials were up 18.8%, and telecoms gained 11.9%.
 Industrials fell 13.1% for the quarter as negative news on Tencent weighed heavy on Naspers, which lost 32.7%.

 - For most of 2021, we had a strong preference for growth assets for several reasons.
 Firstly, valuations were attractive as the market had taken a beating in 2020.
 Secondly, we expected a better economic environment in 2021.
 And thirdly, vaccines were being rolled and lockdown restrictions relaxed.
 Our view proved correct as equities rallied last year.

 - Although we have reduced our equity position in 2022, we remain overweight.
 We do not expect equities to perform as well as they did in 2021 but we believe they have the potential to hold up better than most of the other asset classes.
 The war in Ukraine, stubbornly high inflation, and higher interest rates globally are a risk to our overweight position but valuations remain attractive and there are also tailwinds from higher commodity prices.